open-telemetry/opentelemetry.io/content/en/docs/demo/_index.md

   repo: https://github.com/open-telemetry/opentelemetry-demo
 ---

-Welcome to the OpenTelemetry Demo!
-This folder contains overall documentation for the project, how to install and run it, and some scenarios you can use to view OpenTelemetry in action.
+Welcome to the [OpenTelemetry Demo](/ecosystem/demo/) documentation, which covers how to install and run the demo, and some scenarios you can use to view OpenTelemetry in action.

 ## Running the Demo